imixs/imixs-cloud/doc/SETUP.md

 In order to ensure that all nodes are running the same software releases run the *Imixs-Cloud* setup script on all your nodes.
 The script installs the following tools:

- - docker-ce (the docker engine)
- - docker-ce-cli (the docker command line interface)
- - containerd.io (the container runtime)
+ - containerd (the container runtime)
  - kubelet (the kubernetes node agent)
  - kubeadm (the kubernetes cluster tool)
  - kubectl (the kubernetes command line interface)